 St. George has a longer outdoor swimming season than anywhere else in Utah.
 On my last February visit, it was still a little chilly for swimming, but my hotel’s outdoor pool was open.
 Pool time is one of the best ways to enjoy St. George in the summer when temperatures are often above 100 degrees Fahrenheit.

 Three state parks near St. George – Quail Creek, Sand Hollow and Gunlock – have reservoirs where families can enjoy swimming and water sports.
 If the weather is uncooperative, try the indoor water park at Sand Hollow Aquatic Center.

 Need a place to stay?
 I generally stay at the Hilton Garden Inn or Comfort Inn near the convention center, but there are many great hotels and vacation rentals in St. George to choose from.
 I really enjoyed the family-sized condos at Coral Springs Resort.
 Check rates and reviews at TripAdvisor or HomeAway.com.

 Need a rental car?
 You will need your own car or a rental to get around St. George.
 Public transportation is limited.
-Use CarRentals.com to find the best rates from dozens of top name agencies.
+Find the best rates from dozens of agencies at RentalCars.com.
 Consider a high clearance vehicle with 4WD if you like to drive off the beaten path.

 Need more ideas for your Southern Utah trip?
 Visit our Utah destination page or follow our Utah for Families Pinterest board.
 The St. George Area Tourism Office is also a great resource at www.visitstgeorge.com.